-- Continue taking your medications unless your doctor has specified otherwise
+- Continue taking your medication unless your doctor has specified otherwise

-- Wear or bring comfortable clothes and shoes to walk in
+- Either wear or bring comfortable clothing and shoes to walk in

 It is a requirement by law that we receive your consent to do your test.
 It is important that you understand what the test is about, how it is done and what the risks are.
 You will be given a form which will outline these things.
-If you have any questions please feel free to ask the technician who will be in the room with you when you sign the form.
+If you have any questions please feel free to ask either the technician or the testing doctor who will be with you when you sign the form.

-The test will be supervised by two Cardiac Scientists who will monitor your heart rate/rhythm and blood pressure during progressive levels of exercise.
+The test is performed by two cardiac technicians, who will monitor your blood pressure and heart rate and rhythm and blood pressure during progressive levels of exercise.

-Small sticky pads called electrodes are then attached to the chest to record the ECG.
+Small sticky pads called electrodes are stuck to your skin to detect the ECG.
 The electrodes need to have good contact with the skin to record the electrical impulses from the heart.
-Men with hairy chests will be shaved in spots where the electrodes will be placed.
+Men with hairy chests will be shaved in spots for the electrodes to be placed.
 Ladies are able to leave their bra on and will be offered a gown.
-To ensure the electrodes have a good skin contact to pick up the electrical impulses from your heart the technician will also give your skin a little scrub with rough paper and then a wipe with alcohol.
+To ensure the electrodes have good skin contact to pick up the electrical impulses from your heart, the technician will give you skin a little scrub with rough paper and then a wipe with alcohol.
 This removes the dead skin cells which form a barrier.
 You will find that this may sting a little and it will leave red patches on your skin.
 This is normal and will take a couple of days to go away.
 Some patients with extra sensitive skin may develop small blisters from the gel used on the electrodes.
 This is rare and will heal quickly.

-Possible adverse events related to stress testing include but is not limited to:
+Possible adverse events related to stress testing include but are not limited to

 - Delayed onset muscle soreness